GoogleCloudPlatform/ruby-docker/README.md

 ## Local builds and tests

-The provided Rakefile builds all the images locally and runs the unit tests in the test directory.
-It requires Ruby 2.3 and Docker 17.06 or later.
+[Toys](https://github.com/dazuma/toys) tools are provided to build the images locally and run the unit tests in the test directory.
+The tools require current versions of Ruby and Docker.

 To perform a local build and test:

-    bundle install
-    bundle exec rake
+    gem install toys # If not already present toys build
+    toys test

 Note this procedure tests against production prebuilt Ruby binaries by default.
-To create and test locally-built binaries:
+To create and test a small number of locally-built binaries:

-    USE_LOCAL_PREBUILT=true bundle exec rake
+    toys build --use-local-prebuilt
+    toys test --use-local-prebuilt

 ## Release builds